hekar-lab/Ghidra-BlackFinPlus/README.md

 ## A word of caution

-This is currently in an untested state and thus most likely contains a few errors.
+This is currently in an untested state and, thus, most likely contains a few errors.
-Though, as we need this extension for one of our other project, we'll progressively patch these as we encounter them.
+Though, as we need this extension for another project, we'll progressively patch these as we encounter them.
 That being said, if you stumble upon one please notify us.

 ## Acknowledgements